 Add spirulina powder to your morning juice or smoothie, or lunch salad, or in grilled veggies and lentil soup for dinner.
 You can also have 1 tablet of spirulina per day.
 Consult your doctor before consuming spirulina.
 Avoid spirulina if you are allergic to seafood.

 Proteins From Non-Vegetarian Sources

 Red meat isn’t really all that popular.
 It is crammed with saturated fat and cholesterol and is anything but heart-healthy.
 However, if you are looking for an effective high protein diet for muscle building, then beef is the ideal food for you.
-The demonized saturated fat and cholesterol help boost your testosterone levels, helping increasing your strength and muscle mass in the process.
+The demonized saturated fat and cholesterol help boost your testosterone levels and increase your strength and muscle mass in the process.

 3. Omega-3 Fatty Acids

 Oily fish like Salmon, Tuna, Mackerel and Sardines are also crammed with omega-3 fatty acids.
-If you are a vegetarian, you can get your dose of omega-3s from most kinds of nuts, like flaxseed and pili nuts, which are excellent sources of vegetable protein (13).
+If you are a vegetarian, you can get your dose of omega-3s from most kinds of nuts, like flaxseed and pili nuts, which are excellent sources of vegetable protein.

 27 Best High Protein Diet Recipes For Weight Loss